themanyone/whisper_dictation/README.md

 ## Whisper.cpp Server

 Compile [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) with some type of acceleration for best results.
 We are using `cuBLAS`.
 Unfortunately, gcc versions later than 12 are not (currently) supported for building with `cuBLAS`*.
+If not using cuBLAS, you can follow whatever advice they have the Whisper.cpp docs and skip this section.

 *TL-DR*.
 Our investigation has determined that the reason for `gcc-13` incompatibility is that `cuBLAS` libraries come pre-compiled with fixes for the [memcpy vs. memmove saga](https://www.win.tue.nl/~aeb/linux/misc/gcc-semibug.html) in glibc.
 The bug affected copying and moving memory (structs, pairs, and arrays which amount to what we call tensors).
 The `gcc-13` and `libstdc++13` tool chain now automatically attempts to fix the same bugs, so there is a conflict.